DeGraciaMathieu/Manager/README.md

 You can also cache the creation of Drivers with the `$singleton` property.

-With the `singleton` property you will only create one instance of `Openweathermap`
+With the `singleton` property you will only create one instance of `Openweathermap` driver :

 ```php
 <?php